 Are the cells from one donor?
 Yes.
 We can also provide lot numbers containing cells mixed from 5 to 8 donors to get average responses.
 Please inquire about availability of single donor and mixed donor lots (called a superlot) at the time the order is placed.

 Adult Stem Cells

+Can the adult stem cells be differentiated into any additional cell types?
 Other researchers have differentiated adult stem cells into muscle, neuronal, and hepatocyte lineages.
 See references below.

 Mizuno, et al. Myogenic differentiation by human processed lipoaspirate cells.
 Plastic and Reconstructive Surgery (2002) 109:199-209.